What happens in Therapy?

 Who should seek Therapy?

-Most people who seek therapy need the support and tools to cope with difficult emotions and/or difficult life circumstances.
+Most people who seek therapy are looking for the support and tools to cope with difficult emotions and/or challenging life circumstances.
 Some have a mental illness, but many do not.
 Therapy can facilitate a deeper understanding of your psychological processes, strategies and skills, and facilitate personal growth.
-Good therapy can help you live the life you want in the broadest possible terms despite your emotional or life challenges.
+Good therapy can help you understand and/or deepen the connections with yourself and others, and live a life you value despite your emotional or life challenges.

 I am experienced in conducting therapy with individuals experiencing anxiety, depression, mood instability, psychosis, developmental challenges (particularly those related to aging, e.g., medical illness, grief, age-related cognitive impairment, partner diagnosis of dementia or psychiatric illness).

-I have the most experience working with older adults, and 75% of my patients are age 65 or older.
-While I enjoy serving this population, I also love working with younger adults, anywhere from 18 to 64 years of age.
+I have the most experience working with older adults, but my practice comprises of adults of all ages.
 My style of therapy is relational, compassionate, and supportive.

 What kinds of therapy are used?